Gravitational waves from primordial scalar and tensor perturbations: Conclusion and Discussion

 \section{Conclusion and Discussion}

 The scalar induced gravitational waves have been studied for many years.
 However, the first order tensor perturbation has been always neglected.
 In this paper, we consider the effects of the first order tensor perturbation, the first order scalar and tensor perturbations all induce the second order GWs.
-We conclude that the effects of the first order tensor perturbation enhance the density spectrum significantly for high frequency second order GWs.
-Here we only considered the case of the tensor-to-scalar ratio $r=A_{h}/A_{\phi}=0.2$, the source term $S_2 \sim \phi^{(1)}h^{(1)}$ dominates the effects of the first order tensor perturbation.
-For larger $r$, the effects of the source term $S_i \sim h^{(1)}h^{(1)}$$(i=3 \sim 7)$ will be more important.
+We conclude that the effects of the first order tensor perturbation enhance the density spectrum significantly for high frequency second order GWs even for small tensor-to-scalar ratio $r$.
+For $f_*=1.3\times 10^{-3}$ and $A_{\zeta}=0.02$, the effects of the primordial tensor perturbation will lead to an around $100\%$ increase of the signal-to-noise ratio (SNR) for LISA observations if $r>0.4$.

 The explicit expressions of the power spectra of the second order GWs were presented.
 Here, we only considered the monochromatic primordial power spectra, one can calculate the power spectra of the second order GWs for various primordial power spectra in terms of Eq.~(\ref{eq:P11})--Eq.~(\ref{eq:Pij}).
-As we mentioned in Sec.\ref{sec:1}, the large primordial tensor perturbations on small scales may be realized by many models of early universe, these models can be constrained by the current and future observations of second order GWs, relevant studies might be given in the future.
+As we mentioned in Sec.\ref{sec:1}, the large primordial tensor perturbations on small scales may be realized by many models of early universe, these models can be constrained by the current and future observations of second order GWs.